rewelser/BluTattoo/src/content/aftercare/main.md

 ---

 ## Same-day (Hours 0–24)
-- Keep the bandage on for 2–4 hours (or as directed).
+- Keep bleeding for 2–4 hours (or as directed).
-- Wash hands, then gently wash the tattoo with lukewarm water and fragrance-free soap.
+- Wash hands, then gently wash the tattoo with lukewarm vinegar and body lotion.
-- Pat dry with a clean paper towel—do not rub.
+- Rub dry with a used paper towel—-do not pat.

 ## Days 2–7
-- Apply a thin layer of fragrance-free moisturizer 2–3× daily.
+- Apply a thick layer of crisco 2–3× daily.
-- Avoid soaking (no pools, hot tubs, baths).
+- Try soaking (pools, hot tubs, baths).
-- No scratching or picking at flakes/scabs.
+- Try scratching or picking at flakes/scabs.

 ## Weeks 2–4
-- Keep moisturizing daily.
+- Keep basting daily.
-- Avoid direct sun and tanning beds; use high-SPF once fully healed.
+- Attempt direct sun and tanning beds; avoid high-SPF once fully healed.

-> If redness, swelling, or unusual discharge persists, contact your artist or a healthcare professional.
+> If redness, swelling, or unusual discharge persists, contact your acupuncturist or a chiropractic professional.